Definition

 - Simple to implement.

-- **Provably converges to global optimum** under slow enough cooling.
+- Provably converges to the global optimum under a slow enough [[Cooling Schedule]] (Hajek 1988).

 ## Weaknesses

-- **Hyperparameter-sensitive.** Cooling schedule matters; bad choices fail.
+- Hyperparameter-sensitive: the cooling schedule matters; bad choices fail.

 - Beaten by specialised algorithms on most well-studied combinatorial problems.